What is a sole trader?

 Some people decide to register for VAT even though they do not exceed the £85,000 threshold.
 Reasons for doing this include being able to claim VAT back on eligible purchases your business makes.

-If you need to register for VAT, then it is worth looking at the options available, either the Flat Rate or standard VAT schemes.
+If you need to register for VAT, then it is worth looking at the options available, either the Flat Rate or Standard Rate VAT schemes.
 Your accountant will be able to advise you which scheme you would be better off on.

 What is the VAT Flat Rate Scheme?